-Meetings: During 2021, our Board met 7 times, including both regularly scheduled and special meetings.
-During the year, attendance by incumbent continuing directors of all meetings held by the Board and all Committees on which they serve exceeded 90%.
+Meetings: During 2022, our Board met 7 times, including both regularly scheduled and special meetings.
+During the year, attendance by incumbent continuing directors of all meetings held by the Board and all Committees on which they serve exceeded 80%.
 We encourage our directors to attend the Annual Meeting of Shareholders.
-Last year, all directors attended the Annual Meeting.
+Last year, 80% of directors attended the Annual Meeting.